gargravish/gcp_release_notes/README_GEMINI_TROUBLESHOOTING.md

 ### Recommended Gemini Models

-Use one of these recommended models:
+Use one of these recommended models in order of stability:
-- `gemini-1.5-pro` - Stable, widely available model
+- `gemini-1.5-pro` - Most stable, widely available model (**recommended for production**)
+- `gemini-1.0-pro` - Legacy stable model
-- `gemini-2.0-flash` - Fast, newer model for quick responses
+- `gemini-2.0-flash` - Fast, newer model but may be less stable
-- `gemini-2.5-pro-exp-03-25` - Experimental preview model
+- `gemini-2.5-pro-exp-03-25` - Experimental preview model (may produce empty responses)

+**Note:** When using experimental models, the application will automatically fall back to gemini-1.5-pro if they fail to generate text.

 ## Network Configuration